ji-zai/personal-site/content/essays/seek-truth.md

 In other words, the process of seeking truths about a system is to uncover the most fundamental truths that can be used to predict the entire behavior of the system.
 ### Truth seeking skill follows a power law.

+When truths follow a power law, and the most valuable truths are orders of magnitude more powerful than the least, it naturally follows that a truth seeker who is better than another by a linear factor, will have exponentially greater results.

+In the system above,
 ### Skill in seeking truth generalizes to any system.
 ### Is there an upper limit to how good you can be at seeking truth?
 ### What stops us from seeking truth optimally?